One of the top complaints I hear from most of the men over 60 who come into my office is how often they need to go to the bathroom.

 It’s a good thing they come and see me.
 While BPH doesn’t lead to prostate cancer, ignoring the problem could trigger other problems.

-- Beta-sitosterol (60 to 130 mg daily) is the magic compound in saw palmetto that’s responsible for easing BPH symptoms.
+60 to 130 mg daily of beta sitosterol is the magic compound in saw palmetto that’s responsible for easing BPH symptoms.
 While it won’t shrink your prostate, it will reduce your trips to the bathroom.
 Studies show that beta-sitosterol improves urine flow and bladder emptying while reducing night-time urination.(1)

-- Rye grass pollen (60 to 120 mg twice daily) affects testosterone levels, relaxes the urethra and improves how well the bladder can force urine out.
+60 to 120 mg twice daily of rye grass pollen affects testosterone levels, relaxes the urethra and improves how well the bladder can force urine out.
 All of these actions reduce the symptoms of an enlarged prostate, such as dribbling after urinating or having to get up several times at night to go to the bathroom.

-- African pygeum (50 mg twice daily) reduces inflammation in the prostate.
+50 mg twice daily of African pygeum reduces inflammation in the prostate.
 In an evaluation of 18 randomized trials involving 1,562 men with BPH, pygeum significantly improved urinary symptoms and flow measures.(2)

-- Pumpkin seed oil (160 mg. three times per day with meals) can slash BPH symptoms by 47% and improved quality of life by 46%.
+160 mg. of pumpkin seed oul three times per day with meals slashed BPH symptoms by 47% (!) and improved quality of life by 46%.
 Combined with other prostate-friendly herbs, pumpkin seed oil successfully reduces daytime urination frequency in 68% of BPH patients, and night-time urination frequency in 82% of men.(3)